Mahjtopia logo

 Dead hand

-A hand that can no longer finish legally as played.
+A hand that can no longer finish legally as played, often after an illegal exposure or false Mah Jongg call.

 Take the quiz when you're ready.